aroshanineshat/uMQ/README.md

 uMQ is a minimal package derived from my main research project to achieve reliable and fast JSON communication.

 ## The story:
 I'm developing a full-fledged hardware+software product as my research project and I needed to instanciate IPC communication between two(or several) python processes.
-After looking around, packages with extreme capabilities.
+After looking around, found packages with extreme capabilities.
 0MQ(https://zeromq.org/) and RabbitMQ are just a couple of examples.
-My specific application didn't need to use all those features and I didn't see the necessity of going throug their steep lurning curve so I decided to write my own code.
+My specific application didn't need to use all those features and I didn't see the necessity of going through their steep lurning curves so I decided to write my own code.

 As a hardware engineer, I deal with state machines all the time.
 I have used state machines in this code to reliably convert bytes to JSON packets.